silverstripe/silverstripe-fulltextsearch/docs/en/03_configuration.md

 $page->write();
 ```

 Depending on the size of the index and how much content needs to be processed, it could take a while for your search results to be updated, so your newly-updated page may not be available in your search results immediately.
+This approach is typically not recommended.

 ### Queued jobs